kognise/obsidian-aviation/FAR/Volume 1/B Procedural rules/0016 Rules of practice for federally-assisted airport enforcement proceedings.md

 ### §16.101   Basis for the initiation of agency action.

 The FAA may initiate its own investigation of any matter within the applicability of this part without having received a complaint.
-The investigation may include, without limitation, any of the actions described in §16.29(b).
+The investigation may include, without limitation, any of the actions described in [[Volume 1/B Procedural rules/0016 Rules of practice for federally-assisted airport enforcement proceedings.md#§16.29   Investigations.|§16.29]](b).

 ### §16.103   Notice of investigation.

-Following the initiation of an investigation under §16.101, the FAA sends a notice to the person(s) subject to investigation.
+Following the initiation of an investigation under [[Volume 1/B Procedural rules/0016 Rules of practice for federally-assisted airport enforcement proceedings.md#§16.101   Basis for the initiation of agency action.|§16.101]], the FAA sends a notice to the person(s) subject to investigation.
 The notice will set forth the areas of the agency's concern and the reasons therefor; request a response to the notice within 30 days of the date of service; and inform the respondent that the FAA will, in its discretion, invite good faith efforts to resolve the matter.

 ### §16.105   Failure to resolve informally.

-If the matters addressed in the FAA notices are not resolved informally, the FAA may issue a Director's Determination under §16.31.
+If the matters addressed in the FAA notices are not resolved informally, the FAA may issue a Director's Determination under [[Volume 1/B Procedural rules/0016 Rules of practice for federally-assisted airport enforcement proceedings.md#§16.31   Director's Determinations after investigations.|§16.31]].

 \[Doc.
 No. 27783, 61 FR 54004, Oct.
 16, 1996, as amended at Amdt.
 16-1, 78 FR 56146, Sept.
 12, 2013\]